ijangeles/cse15l-lab-reports/week1Lab.md

-# Lab Report1 1: Setting Up for CSE 15L
+# Lab Report 1: Setting Up for CSE 15L

 Welcome to CSE 15L!
 In this tutorial, we will be going over how to log into a course-specifc account on `ieng6`.
 There are three important